-The group's and the company's financial liabilities include borrowings, bonds, trade and other payables and derivative financial instrument.
+The group's and the company's financial liabilities include borrowings, bonds, trade and other payables.

 Financial liabilities are initially measured at fair value, and, where applicable, adjusted for transaction costs unless the company designates a financial liability at fair value through profit or loss.